hellflame/argparse/README.md

 #### 1. ArgumentGroup

-Argument group is useful to present argument help infos in group, only affects how the help info displays, using `Group` config to do so, [eg](examples/yt-download/main.go)
+Argument group is useful to present argument help infos in group, only affects how the help info displays, using `Group` config to do so. [example](examples/yt-download/main.go)

 ```go
 parser.Flag("", "version", &argparse.Option{